ROMARM: Electromecanica

-Fagaras Powders Plant
+Făgăraș Powders Factory

-Founded in 1939 and renamed "Făgăraș Special Products Plant" in 2006, Făgăraș Powders Plant specializes in producing high-power explosives.
+It was established in 1920 in Făgăraș as an explosives factory, and began production in 1921.
+From 1939, it began producing powders.
+Renamed "Făgăraș Powders Factory" in 2006, the plant specializes in producing high-power explosives.

 Cugir Arms Factory

+Officially Uzina Mecanică Cugir ("Cugir Mechanical Plant").
 One of the oldest defense companies of Romania, Cugir Arms Factory has a history that can be traced back to 1799 when steel manufacturing workshops were founded in Cugir.
 Having gone through multiple upgrades throughout its existence, Cugir Arms Factory now produces products compatible with NATO standards.